Chrisqd1/pymoku/doc/specan.rst

 	# Close the connection to the Moku.
 	m.close()

-The SpectrumFrame Class
+The SpectrumData Class
 -----------------------

-.. autoclass:: pymoku.instruments.SpectrumFrame
+.. autoclass:: pymoku.instruments.SpectrumData

 	..
 Don't use :members: as it doesn't handle instance attributes well.
 Directives in the source code list required attributes directly.